 Penalties for Fraud

 Whether it is committed by a doctor or a patient, prescription fraud can be a misdemeanor or a felony.
 As a misdemeanor, it is punishable by up to one year in jail, whereas a felony charge can carry a prison sentence of up to 3 years.
-Doctors convicted of this crime may also lose their medical license, which makes it even more important for health care professionals accused of this crime to fight the charge with the help of an experienced Vista prescription fraud lawyer.
+Doctors convicted of this crime may also lose their medical license, which makes it even more important for health care professionals accused of this crime to fight the charge with the help of an experienced healthcare fraud lawyer in Oceanside.

 The right defense against prescription fraud charges will vary depending on the specifics of your actual case.
 In many cases, the best defense will be to prove that the prescription was actually written for a valid purpose, although this does not apply in all situations.
 For example, if you went to five different doctors on the same day to obtain five different scripts it will not matter if your condition is legitimate because you committed fraud in a different manner.
 Unfortunately, it can be very easy to say something to the police that may harm your case, which is why it is critical you do not say anything without your drug lawyer present.